 We arrived at Bangkok Southern Bus Terminal right on time at 5:30am and quickly ordered a Grab to our hostel where we proceeded to sleep for the first few hours of our time in Bangkok!

-The overnight bus from Krabi to Bangkok was a much better and more enjoyable experience for our first overnight bus than we could have hoped for and I wouldn’t hesitate to hop back on one again as we’re travelling through Southeast Asia!
+The overnight bus from Krabi to Bangkok was a much better and more enjoyable experience for our first overnight bus than we could have hoped for and I wouldn’t hesitate to hop back on one again as we’re traveling through Southeast Asia!